Nominating and Governance Committee

 • Approve all director search firm engagement fees and terms.

-• Oversee the Company’s strategy, practices and initiatives related to corporate responsibility and sustainability, including environmental, social and governance (ESG) matters, and review with the Board as appropriate.
+• Oversee the Company’s strategy, practices and, initiatives and risks related to our governance structure as well as corporate responsibility and sustainability, including environmental, social and governance (ESG) matters, and review with the Board as appropriate.

 • Assume the responsibility to comply with applicable requirements as established by the U.S. Securities and Exchange Commission and Nasdaq or other governing regulatory authority regarding director qualifications and independence requirements and corporate governance best practices.